-We assign a ba1 Funding Structure score to Aareal, one notch above its initial score, reflecting its favourable term structure, and limited refinancing and interest rate risks.
-The bank's funding structure comprises less confidence-sensitive covered bonds (Pfandbriefe, €11.4 billion as of June 2020), a sizeable amount of corporate and housing industry deposits (€13.2 billion), senior unsecured debt of €1.7 billion, junior senior debt of €5.0 billion and subordinated debt (€0.9 billion).
-Within its unsecured debt proportion, Aareal is a strong issuer of smaller promissory note loans to the market, benefitting from its strong and proven access to the institutional private placement market.
+We assign a ba1 Funding Structure score to Aareal, three notches above its initial score, reflecting its favourable term structure, and limited refinancing and interest rate risks.
+The bank's funding structure comprises less confidence-sensitive covered bonds (Pfandbriefe, €10.7 billion as of year-end 2020), a sizeable amount of corporate and housing industry deposits (€13.7 billion), senior unsecured debt of €2.9 billion, junior senior debt of €4.4 billion and subordinated debt (€0.9 billion).
+Within its unsecured debt proportion, Aareal is a strong issuer of smaller promissory note loans to the market, benefiting from its strong and proven access to the institutional private placement market.
+The bank's recourse to nonsensitive TLTRO / central bank funding of €4.3 billion as of year-end 2020 accomplishes its funding profile.

-The bank's funding composition is further supported by its two-pillar business model, attracting sizeable and rather sticky housing industry deposits (€10.3 billion as of June 2020) because of its IT and banking services (of around 60%), which it provides to the German housing industry.
+The bank's funding composition is further supported by its three-pillar business model, attracting sizeable and rather sticky housing industry deposits (€10.6 billion as of year-end 2020) because of its IT and banking services, which it provides to the German housing industry.
 Most of these deposits are either tenant security deposits or operating deposits of the respective housing companies, constituting a reliable and stable source of funding, which is a key credit strength compared with that of the bank's other wholesale-funded CRE lending peers.
 In addition, Aareal's senior debt and covered bond investor base is diversified, granular and largely driven by a domestic private placement backbone, providing further funding stability.